 Examples of Futures in Stocks, Forex, and Crypto

-- Forex: A business knows it will receive foreign-currency revenue in 90 days.
-To reduce uncertainty, it uses a currency term contract (i.e., Futures) to lock an exchange rate.
-The goal is not to “beat the market,” but to make budgeting and cash-flow planning robust against adverse moves.
+• Forex: A company knows it will receive revenue in a foreign currency in three months.
+To reduce uncertainty, it uses a currency forward-style contract (i.e., Futures on an exchange) to lock an exchange rate for that date.
+The goal is stability of cash flow, not speculation on where the spot rate “should” go.

 Risks, Misunderstandings, and Limitations of Futures